What to Do in Wakefield & Tapawera, the Hidden Gems of Nelson

 Pack a picnic or just enjoy wandering around the picturesque Gardens of the World.
 This garden collection features various themed gardens from the Oriental Garden to the Water Garden.
 The gardens are alive with birdsong and it’s very possible to spot fantails, tui, bellbird and kereru.
 The Gardens of the World also offers guided tours to learn more about the interesting trees and plants here.

-Location: Corner of Patons Road and Clover Road, 9km northeast of Wakefield.
+Location: Corner of Patons Road and Clover Road, 9km (6 miles) northeast of Wakefield.